If there’s one place you should include in your Sri Lanka trip, it should be Ella.

 Located near the Wellawaya-Ella Road, these 30 feet high falls can be seen from the main road.
 Some locals will charge you for parking beside the road, so if you want to avoid that, you'll need to park away from the waterfall.

 Enjoy the serenity as you admire the cascading waterfalls, landscape, and amazing views.
 It is accessible and there are stalls at the bottom where locals are selling food.

 10. Join a Cooking Class at Ella Spice Garden

 Why not learn how to make them from scratch.

 Book a class with Ella Spice Garden, one of the most popular and highly rated cooking classes in Ella.
 Spend an afternoon as you tour their spice garden.
-Then learn how to prepare a traditional Sri Lankan dish for 2000 LKR (10 USD) per person.
+Then learn how to prepare a traditional Sri Lankan dish for around 10 USD per person.

 11. Rent a Scooter and Drive Around

 One of the best things you can do almost anywhere in Asia is to drive around on a motorbike.